Family Frequently Asked Questions

 9. Is there any babysitting available? – The festival does not offer babysitting, but you may find a willing teen to help you out.
 Live Oak offers a fenced “Toddler’s Oasis” for our littlest acorns.
 Here you will also find a ‘napping house’, because what’s a vacation without a mid-day nap?!

 10. What types of supplies or items should I be sure to bring? – Particularly important for kids are: sunscreen, hats, bug spray, reusable water bottles, bikes and any musical instruments you don’t mind getting dirty.
 And, if you forget anything, various sundries are available for purchase at the Mercantile Tent, located at the back of the audience area.

 11. What about food? – There are a wide variety of food vendors at the festival offering something for everyone: coffee, breakfast, lunch, dinner, ice cream, snacks, pizza, and cold drinks.

-12. What about bathrooms and shower facilities for young kids and parents? – There are porta-potties located throughout camp, as well as nice, new warm showers located near the Hot Licks Stage.
+12. What about bathrooms and shower facilities for young kids and parents? – There are porta-potties located throughout camp, as well as showers located near the Hot Licks Stage.
 You’ll want to accompany young children into the showers.
 New this year: look for a changing station in the children’s area.